 - 6. Underneath the siding is the corrugated roof metal.
 Studio Shed recommends wearing hand protection while offloading, as the edges and corners can be very sharp.
 If you purchased 'Dark Bronze' please use caution as to not scratch the finish.
 Please 'lift and drop' rather than 'slide' sheets to stack if you have selected this option. - 7.
 You are almost finished!
-Now it's time for the heavy lifting of your wall panels.
+Now it's time for the heavy lifting on your wall panels.
 You will only want to remove one wall panel at a time.
 To do so, start from the accessible side of the pallet in the middle of the trailer and work towards the trailer wall, removing only the T25 Torx bracing screws for the panel that is being offloaded.
 If you remove all the bracing at once, you risk the panels tipping over inside the trailer.

 Smaller panels can be moved easily by two able bodies.
-Larger panels (especially ones with windows and headers) may require 3-4 able bodies depending on carry distance.
-Be very careful not to set a panel down on exposed ZIP sheathing or cladding edge.
+Larger panels (especially ones with windows and window headers) may require 3-4 able bodies depending on carry distance.
+Be very careful not to set a panel down on exposed ZIP sheathing.

-As you take each panel off you will notice shipping blocks with "Remove" written on them.
+As you remove each panel you will notice shipping blocks with "Remove" written on them.
 Take note of these blocks because you will need to remove them prior to installation.
 The roof sheathing will be in between wall panels.
 Offload these as you come across them.
-After you unload all the walls, remove remaining R1 roof sheathing panel that is being used as the floor of the pallet.
+After you unload all the walls, take the remaining R1 roof sheathing off the bottom of the pallet.

-8. After every component has been removed, do a final walk--through of the inside of the trailer to make sure nothing important was left.
+8. After every component has been removed, do a final walk-through of the inside of the trailer to make sure nothing important was left.
 Then simply clean up any remaining trash and remove the empty pallets.

-Congratulations, you have successfully offloaded your shed!
+Congratulations you have successfully offloaded your shed!